 This award is located at Level 7 of the OfS sector recognised standards and has taken account of the qualification descriptor for Masters level awards in the OfS Sector recognised standards and the QAA Masters Degree Characteristics statement.
 The course incorporates Masters Degree Characteristics that specify the characteristics in relation to purpose, content, structure and delivery, teaching, learning and assessment approaches, including the relationship between transferable skills, employability beyond graduation from the Masters programme.
-Degree Characteristics that specify the characterist and assessment approaches, including the relationship between transferable skills, employability beyond graduation from the Masters programme.
 Degree Characteristics that specify the characteristics in relation to purpose, content, structure and delivery, teaching, learning and assessment approaches, including the relationship between transferable skills, employability beyond graduation from the Masters programme.